4 min read

 Having dogs means having to do a bit of cleaning and maintenance.
 Not just for your dogs, who have no sense of shame when it comes to getting into trouble, but also for the mess they create in your home.
 Face it, having a dog means messes and odors are just part of the territory.
-If you love your dog like he is your kid, you will be concerned about the cleaning products you use.
+If you love your dog as if they are your kid, you will be concerned about the cleaning products you use.
 Baking soda has a long reputation for being an all-around natural and versatile cleaning product, and sure enough, it is also safe and recommended for use not only around your dog, but also on your dog.

 With dogs come odors and messes-- if you have had dogs for very long you know it just comes with the territory.
-Baking soda is a safe and green way to clean up after your dog and keep your house from smelling like him and anywhere he has been.
-While baking soda is best known for its odor absorbing and can be safely sprinkled on bedding and places where you dog likes to hang out, it is also an effective cleaner.
+Baking soda is a safe and green way to clean up after your dog and keep your house from smelling like them and anywhere they have been.
+While baking soda is best known for odor absorption and can be safely sprinkled on bedding and places where your dog likes to hang out, it is also an effective cleaner.

 Take odors out of the carpet and upholstery – Simply sprinkle a bit on the surface you want to deodorize and let sit for an hour before vacuuming.